reggi/reggi/README.md

 ## Hello 👋

-I've been programming from when I was very young customizing on myspace pages.
-I've been codign professionally for over 10 years, mostly JavaScript.
+I've been programming from when I was very young customizing [AOL Hometown](https://en.wikipedia.org/wiki/AOL_Hometown) and myspace pages.
+I've been coding professionally for over 10 years, mostly JavaScript.
 I'm a self-taught software engineer.
 I studdied Graphic Design in college and in my spare time I learned programming.
 I love to hack on new projects, and reverse engineer existing ones.
 I passionate about learning and understanding more about my surroundings and myself.
 To me, programming is an art form, it’s a means of creative expression as well as communication.

 I'm a native New Yorker, I grew up in Brooklyn currently live in Astoria, Queens.
 In my spare time I practice Yoga.
 I enjoy a nice espresso and love finding hole-in-the-wall espresso shops.
 I like reading esoteric stories, studying mysticism and spirituality.
 At any moment I have a myriad of sewing projects in the works with a sewing machine I found on the street.
 I spend too much time at thrift stores.